martinkersner/seoul-artificial-intelligence-meetup/docs/index.md

 Chan is currently Principal Research Scientist of Machine Learning Lab (ML2) @ KC and CTO of Moru Labs, a start-up for product personalization.
 He was previously Fellow @ Insight AI New York and received Ph.D. in theoretical physics (string theory).

 #### ▷ ICML 2018 Highlights
 Chan will talk about the presentations from this year's ICML, one of the leading international academic conferences in machine learning, that he found interesting while he attended the conference.

+#### ★ Jerry Byungik Ahn - CEO at Neurocoms Inc
+Jerry is a developer of Deep Runner AI visual sensor device in Neurocoms Inc. He is a computer architect who published papers on a novel hardware architecture for neural networks such as DBN, BP, Neuromorphic and CNN.

+#### ▷ Deep Learning Visual Sensor Device for Industrial Applications
+Deep Runner is one of the first industrial devices based on deep learning technology.
+In this talk, the technical aspects of Deep Runner visual sensor device will be introduced.
+It's supported deep learning models, hardware architecture, training software, and applications are presented.
+Live demonstrations will also be shown.

 <!--### Details-->